DataDog/documentation/content/en/monitors/downtimes/_index.md

 ### Downtime scope

-If a downtime is scheduled for a [simple alert monitor][3], the `Group scope` field can be ignored since a simple alert monitor aggregates over all reporting sources to send a single alert.
+The downtime query follows the same syntax as the Logs Search, for more information see the [Log Search Syntax][17] documentation.
+The `Group scope` field does not apply to [simple alert monitors][3] since those monitors aggregate over all reporting sources.
+Select `All` for the Group scope.

 If a multi alert monitor is included, it is only silenced for groups covered by the scope.
-For example, if a downtime is scoped for `host:X` and a multi alert is triggered on both `host:X` and `host:Y`, Datadog generates a monitor notification for `host:Y`, but not `host:X`.
+For example, if a downtime is scoped for `host:X` and a multi alert monitor is triggered on both `host:X` and `host:Y`, Datadog generates a monitor notification for `host:Y`, but not `host:X`.

 To include all groups in the scope of a Downtime that applies to multi alert monitors, select `All` for the `Group scope`.

-See the guide on [Scoping downtimes schedules][4] for more example use cases on how group scope is applied to multi alert monitors.

 ## Set a downtime schedule